-161. Analytic Geometry and Calculus I (5).
-Pr., MH 150 or MH 160 or an appropriate score on the AUM Mathematics Placement Test.
+Analytic Geometry and Calculus I (5).
+Pr., MH 160 or an appropriate score on the AUM Mathematics Placement Test.
+Basic differential calculus of rational and trigonometric functions.
+Principal topics include limits; the derivative; computation of derivatives; applications of the derivative including related rates, max/ min problems, and curve sketching; and antidirivatives.

-Limits; the derivative of a function and its applications; antidifferentiation; differential equations with variables separable; the definite integral; the fundamental theorem of the calculus.
 Duplicate credit will not be allowed for MH 161 and MH 151.
 (A student who wishes to meet the prerequisite of this course on the basis of the AUM Mathematics Placement Test should arrange with the Department of Mathematics to take this test prior to registration.
 A student who places in MH 161 on the basis of the placement test may be able to earn credit-by-examination for MH 150 or MH 160.
 Contact the Department of Mathematics for details.)
 MH 161 usually is offered every quarter.

 Analytic Geometry and Calculus II (5).
-Pr., MH 160 and MH 161.
+Pr., MH 161.